Zeroshi/Cerbi.MEL.Governance/Cerbi.MEL.Governance/README.md

 ## Enforcement Modes and Controls
 - `EnforcementMode`: `Strict` (default), `Audit`, or `Off`.
-  - Strict: validate and tag success/violations; emit violation JSON lines when violations occur.
-  - Audit: validate and tag but do not change behavior beyond emitting violation JSON on violations.
-  - Off: skip validation fast-path.
-- `MinValidationLevel`: only validate at or above this MEL `LogLevel`.
+- `MinValidationLevel`: only validate at/above this MEL `LogLevel`.
 - `SamplingRate` (0.0–1.0): fraction of events validated.

 ## Configuration JSON (cerbi_governance.json)